will-camb/ms_paper/README.md

 bootstrap option here is for bootstrapping individuals (n=1000) reverse_cols option is whether to reverse the columns labels in temp.$anc.$chr.master_all_copyprobsperlocus.txt.gz.
 If they are ordered correctly, no need to reverse.

+Output files can be analysed in jupyter notebook PRS_analysis-mafaverage_committed-221001.
+This runs bootstrapping of SNPs, including the accelerated bootstrap, and plots confidence intervals for bootstrapping SNPs and individuals.